andrescorrada/DEC-HAI-2022AIAuditChallenge/DifferentNotionsOfIndependence.md

 ## Sample Defined Error Correlations for an Ensemble of Binary Classifiers

-The definition of error correlation for binary classifiers is as follows,
+The definition of the m-way error correlation for m binary classifiers is as follows,

 $$ \Gamma_{\ell ;1,2 \ldots m} = \frac{1}{{D_{\ell}}} \sum_{d \in D_{\ell}} \prod_{i=1}^{m} (1_{\ell_{i,d},\ell} - P_{i,\ell}). $$